A range of high-quality resources for Economics are available on the web. Start exploring them here:

 - Royal Economic Society: A learned society founded in 1890 to promote the study of economic science.
 It publishes The Economic Journal and The Econometrics Journal; engages with the media and with the policy communities; and supports education, training and career development of economists and holds the RES Annual Conference, a major international gathering of academic economists.

 Be careful, though, when using the internet for research, that the sites you find are reliable and up to date.
 Check when the page was last updated and think about who is providing the information and why.
 Sites like Wikipedia are not suitable for academic work.
-The Internet Detective tutorial looks at the critical thinking required when using the Internet for research and offers practical advice on evaluating the quality of web sites.
+The archived version of Internet Detective tutorial looks at the critical thinking required when using the Internet for research and offers practical advice on evaluating the quality of web sites.